Send in-app messages

 You can change the Overlay Color and Opacity values to better fit your brand when you configure your in-app message’s display settings.

-The Dismiss on outside click setting lets users dismiss a message when they click outside the message on your website.
+The Dismiss on outside click setting lets users dismiss a modal message when they click outside the message on your website.
+This setting is only available for the Modal display type—it doesn’t apply to tooltips, overlays, or inline messages.

 We wait 1 second after the message appears before we check for clicks outside the message.
 This prevents the user from unintentionally dismissing the message when they click on something on your page.